-Bus Riders: Middle school students arriving by bus will be dropped off in the secondary circle and are to enter the building through doors #4/5 (Elementary entrance).
+Bus Riders: Middle school students arriving by bus will be dropped off in the red gym circle and are to enter the building through doors #15/16.

-Walkers: Middle School students that walk to and/or from school must submit a permission form to the middle school office prior to the first day of school stating that the parent is aware of and gives permission for the student to walk to/from school.
+Walkers: Middle School students who walk to and/or from school must submit a permission form to the middle school office prior to the first day of school stating that the parent is aware of and gives permission for the student to walk to/from school.

 Students walking to school are to cross all roads at designated areas.
-After leaving the crossing guard at the corner of English Station Way and English Station Road, students should proceed on the sidewalk to the crosswalk at leading from the visitor's lot and enter the building through door #1 (main entrance).
+After leaving the English Station Way and English Station Road intersection, students should proceed on the sidewalk to the crosswalk leading from the visitor's lot and enter the building through door #1 (main entrance).
+Walkers arriving from the South or East of the school during carpool may use the steps from English Station Road by the Junior Academy building.
+Please use the elementary crosswalk and enter one of the carpool entrances.
+See the carpool arrival instructions for more information.

 Upon arrival, all middle school students are to proceed to the Blue Gym and wait in the designated grade level area until they are released.
-Students needing to go to the school Media Center or another area before school must have the teacher on duty in the cafeteria provide an appropriate pass.
+Students needing to go to the school Media Center or another area before school must have the teacher on duty in the Blue Gym provide an appropriate pass.